Skill Training for Beginning Farmers

-The Sundog Farmstead Alliance, a cluster of women farmers in rural Osage County in eastern Kansas, identified ten educational needs that create barriers to successful marketing and management, in a focus group facilitated by the Kansas Rural Center.
-Teresa Oliver, coordinator of the Sundog Farmstead Alliance, collaborated with the Kansas Rural Center to organize ten workshops in which the following skills are taught and then practiced by participants: business and market planning; marketing value-added products; small engine repair and maintenance; purchasing and maintaining farm equipment; market garden production; small frame construction of a wooden building; crop/forage nutrient management and soil quality; fence selection and construction; animal wellness and low-stress animal management; and financial accounting, record keeping, and enterprise analysis.
-All workshops were open to the public, but limited to 20 participants.
+The Sundog Farmstead Alliance, a cluster of women farmers in rural Osage County in eastern Kansas, identified nine educational needs that create barriers to successful marketing and management, in a focus group facilitated by the Kansas Rural Center.
+Teresa Oliver, president of the Sundog Farmstead Alliance, will collaborate with the Kansas Rural Center and Kansas State University Extension to organize 10 workshops in which the following skills are taught and then practiced by participants: business and market planning; marketing value-added products; small engine repair and maintenance; purchasing and maintaining farm equipment; market garden production; small frame construction of a wooden building or a root cellar; crop/forage nutrient management and soil quality; fence selection and construction; animal wellness and low-stress animal management; and financial accounting, record keeping and enterprise analysis.
+All workshops will be open to the public, but limited to 20 participants.
 A resource manual and directory will be published at the close of the project.

-Rhonda Janke from Kansas State University taught a soil quality workshop for 21 farmers.
+Rhonda Janke from Kansas State University taught a soil quality workshop.
 The workshop included learning how to use a county soil survey to find your farm, identify the soil types on your farm and their basic characteristics, experiencing taking soil samples, interpreting the soil test results, and learning about cover crop identification and management for horticultural crops.

-A basic wooden construction workshop included basic safety principles and a hands-on construction of two garden cold-frames for 20 farmers.
+A basic wooden construction workshop included basic safety principles and a hands-on construction of two garden cold frames.
 Elaine Mohr, a gardener and carpenter, was the instructor.

-An introduction to small engine maintenance focused on chain saws, lawn mowers, and garden tillers was presented to 19 farmers.
+An introduction to small engine maintenance focused on chain saws, lawn mowers, and garden tillers.
 Patti Deranek, an instructor with the Glacial Hills RC&D, taught the workshop.

-An introduction to greenhouse management included cutting and transplanting garden plants and flowers was presented to 16 farmers.
-The instructor was Marilyn Jones, a farmer and organizer of a local farmers? market.
+An introduction to greenhouse management included cutting and transplanting garden plants and flowers.
+The instructor was Marilyn Jones, a farmer and organizer of a local farmers= market.

-An introduction to market flower production included production and harvesting methods was taught by Lynn Byczynski, author of ?The Flower Farmer?, to 16 farmers.
+An introduction to market flower production included production and harvesting methods.
+Lynn Byczynski, author of AThe Flower Farmer@, was the instructor.

 Impacts in individual self-efficacy as identified through written evaluations and follow-up interviews: